ultralytics/ultralytics/docs/en/datasets/multitask/index.md

 ## Supported Datasets

-This section outlines the datasets that are compatible with Ultralytics YOLO format and can be used for training pose estimation models:
+This section outlines the datasets that are compatible with Ultralytics YOLO format and can be used for training multitask models:

-### COCO8-Pose
+### COCO8-Multitask

-- **Description**: [Ultralytics](https://ultralytics.com) COCO8-multitask is a small, but versatile pose detection dataset composed of 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
+- **Description**: [Ultralytics](https://ultralytics.com) COCO8-multitask is a small, but versatile multitask dataset composed of 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
-- **Label Format**: Same as Ultralytics YOLO format as described above, with keypoints for human poses.
+- **Label Format**: Same as Ultralytics YOLO format as described above, with keypoints for human poses and segments for instance segmentation
 - **Number of Classes**: 80.
 - **Number of Classes with Keypoints** 1 (Human).
 - **Keypoints**: 17 keypoints.